 While security issues are at the forefront of cloud adoption concerns, there are other challenges that occur.
 These include:

 - Educating Staff: Today’s enterprises include employees of various ages and technical skill levels.
 Along with security training, organizations should continue to educate teams in various departments about how to use the cloud and minimize daily operational challenges.

 - Improving Processes: Companies must become adept at using various integrated services, especially in a hybrid cloud environment.
 IT should be prepared to move data to different service providers to adjust to demand and optimize processes.

 Instead of working with far shore teams in India, South America, or Ukraine, the iTexico team is conveniently based in Guadalajara, Mexico, an innovation hub that shares a border with the United States.
-Contact iTexico to learn more about getting started.
+Contact The Nearshore Software Development Company iTexico to learn more about getting started.